Helmuthn/trajectory_manifold/_sources/api.rst.txt

 Optimization
 ------------

-The module ``trajectory_manifold.optimize`` contains a couple of optimization procedures for the estimators.
+The module ``trajectory_manifold.optimize`` contains tools for optimization on the manifold of feasible trajectories.
-The main one of which is an implementation of a simulated annealing optimizer.
+The main approach is the computation of pullbacks of gradients into the state space.

 .. automodule:: trajectory_manifold.optimize
    :members: